FAQs

 It's important to remember that you are an employee, and will use your health insurance to access healthcare providers.
 You have a choice of providers, and if you anticipate you'll want particular services (i.e. allergist) you may want to compare those services in choosing a provider.
 Some scholars seek behavioral health care and the Postbaccalaureate Research Education Program office can provide recommendations for psychology/psychiatry providers experienced with students.

-Your personal statement should include your career goals, describe your path to reach your goals, why you are interested in research, and state how CasePREP will help you achieve your goals.
+Your personal statement should include a description of your career goals, your planned path to achieving your goals, why you are interested in research, how CasePREP will help you achieve your goals, and how you will help broaden representation in biomedical research.
+Also discuss any hurdles and/or challenges you encountered and how you overcame them if applicable.

 Your research statement should describe your prior research experience and how your research experience shaped your career goals.
 If COVID-19 affected your ability to do research (e.g., summer research experience was cancelled or moved to remote only), please explain how your ability to do research was affected.

 Like everywhere, it depends on where you want to go.
 Around campus there are shuttle buses that are free for students and employees of CWRU.
-The Rapid Transit (RTA) will take you to many of the places people like to go (i.e. Westside Market, Downtown, Airport) and the University Circle stop is located on campus.
-There is a typical bus system with convenient stops.
+The Rapid Transit (RTA) will take you to many of the places people like to go (i.e. Westside Market, Downtown, Airport) and the University Circle rapid station is located just minutes away from campus.
+There is a typical bus system with convenient stops on campus.
 You can purchase a pre-tax bus pass through Access Services, too.

 I live on Hampshire Road, Cleveland Heights, in an area called “Coventry.”
 From there to campus is about a 20-25 minute walk.
 Places in my area (i.e. street names Hampshire, Euclid Heights, Lennox Road, parts of Mayfield) are relatively cheap because you are further from campus (1-1.5 miles), but you are located close to a supermarket and some really nice places to go out.
 A road called Overlook is a bit closer to campus.
 In these areas you are surrounded by mostly graduate students.